gmccreight/mdpg/README.md

 Also, I wonder if there's merit in having a page with a huge number of things directly in the page.

+## Exceptions

+I've never felt in the past that I've been using exceptions effectively.
+I'll read Exceptional Ruby and apply the ideas here.

 ---

 # Coding conventions